Ejection seat: History

-Late in the Vietnam War, the U.S. Air Force and U.S. Navy became concerned about its pilots ejecting over hostile territory and those pilots either being captured or killed and the losses in men and aircraft in attempts to rescue them.
+Late in the Vietnam War, the US Air Force and US Navy became concerned about its pilots ejecting over hostile territory and those pilots either being captured or killed and the losses in men and aircraft in attempts to rescue them.
 Both services began a program titled Air Crew Escape/Rescue Capability or Aerial Escape and Rescue Capability (AERCAB) ejection seats (both terms have been used by the US military and defence industry), where after the pilot ejected, the ejection seat would fly them to a location far enough away from where they ejected to where they could safely be picked up.
 A Request for Proposals for concepts for AERCAB ejection seats were issued in the late 1960s.
 Three companies submitted papers for further development: A Rogallo wing design by Bell Systems; a gyrocopter design by Kaman Aircraft; and a mini-conventional fixed wing aircraft employing a Princeton Wing (i.e. a wing made of flexible material that rolls out and then becomes rigid by means of internal struts or supports etc. deploying) by Fairchild Hiller.
 All three, after ejection, would be propelled by small turbojet engine developed for target drones.
 With the exception of the Kaman design, the pilot would still be required to parachute to the ground after reaching a safety-point for rescue.
 The AERCAB project was terminated in the 1970s with the end of the Vietnam War.
 The Kaman design, in early 1972, was the only one which was to reach the hardware stage.
 It came close to being tested with a special landing-gear platform attached to the AERCAB ejection seat for first-stage ground take offs and landings with a test pilot.

 Pilot safety

 The purpose of an ejection seat is pilot survival.
-The pilot typically experiences an acceleration of about 12–14g.
+The pilot typically experiences an acceleration of about 12–14 g.
 Western seats usually impose lighter loads on the pilots; 1960s–70s era Soviet technology often goes up to 20–22 g (with SM-1 and KM-1 gunbarrel-type ejection seats).
 Compression fractures of vertebrae are a recurrent side effect of ejection.

 It was theorised early on that ejection at supersonic speeds would be unsurvivable; extensive tests, including Project Whoosh with chimpanzee test subjects, were undertaken to determine that it was feasible.

 The capabilities of the NPP Zvezda K-36 were unintentionally demonstrated at the Fairford Air Show on 24 July 1993 when the pilots of two MiG-29 fighters ejected after a mid-air collision.